Detecting Multiple Replicating Signals using Adaptive Filtering Procedures: Introduction

 \section{Introduction}

 Replication is ``the cornerstone of science" \citep{moonesinghe2007}.
-An important scientific finding should be supported by further evidence from other studies, by other researchers and in other laboratories .
-In the last decade, however, both the popular \citep{NY} and the scientific press \citep{amgen, baker2016} have reported on the lack of replicability of modern research results.
-The National Academy of Sciences has identified this reproducibility crisis as a major focus area.

-While there are many reasons behind the lack of replicability, one important factor is that many scientific discoveries are obtained from complicated large-scale experiments where biases can be introduced from various sources.
-Even when the data analysis is carefully performed, idiosyncratic aspects of any single experiment can fail to extend to other settings.
-That is, a finding in just one experiment can easily lack external validity.
-Thus, it is crucial to have a statistical framework to objectively and precisely evaluate the consistency of scientific discoveries across multiple studies, while properly accounting for experimental and sampling heterogeneity.
+An important scientific finding should be supported by further evidence from similar conditions, by other researchers or with new samples .
+In the last decade, however, both the popular \citep{NY} and the scientific press \citep{amgen, baker2016} have reported the lack of replicability in modern research.
+While there are many reasons behind this phenomenon, one important factor is that many scientific discoveries are obtained from complicated large-scale experiments with biases from various sources.
+Even when the data are carefully analyzed, idiosyncratic aspects of a single experiment can fail to extend to other settings, and any finding from just one study can easily lack external validity.
+Thus, it is crucial to have a statistical framework to objectively and precisely evaluate the consistency of scientific discoveries across multiple studies, while properly accounting for experimental heterogeneity.

-The partial conjunction (PC) test was introduced by \cite{fris:penn:glas:2005} and further studied in \cite{benjamini2008}.
-Given $n$ related null hypotheses (base hypotheses) and a number $r\in\{2,3,\dots,n\}$, the PC null states that fewer than $r$ of the base hypotheses are false.
-One rejects the PC null hypothesis when one is confident that $r$ or more of the base hypotheses are false.
-For $r \geq 2$, rejecting the PC null explicitly guarantees that the signal is significant more than once.
-Like the significance level, the replicability level $r$ is a pre-determined number, depending on the researcher's preference.
+The partial conjunction (PC) test, which was introduced by \cite{fris:penn:glas:2005} and further studied in \cite{benjamini2008}, provides such a framework.
+Given $n$ null hypotheses (base nulls) and a number $r\in\{2,3,\dots,n\}$, the PC null states that there are fewer than $r$ base non-nulls.
+In the setting where each base hypothesis represents a test from one study, rejecting a PC null explicitly guarantees that the signal replicates at least $r$ times.
+The PC framework has been used to identify replicating signals in neuroimaging \citep{pric:fris:1997}, to detect genes that show consistent effects across genetic experiments \citep{heller2014deciding}, and recently to study mediation effects \citep{liu2021large} and find evidence factors \citep{karmakar2021reinforced} in causal inference.

-In high-throughput experiments, such as microarrays, RNA sequencing, genome-wide association studies (GWAS) and eQTL (expression quantitative trait loci), it is common to test thousands or even millions of hypotheses in one study.
-We let $M$ denote this number of hypotheses.
-Now suppose that there are $n$ related high-throughput studies on this same set of $M$ hypotheses.
-There are then $M$ PC hypotheses to test, each with $n$ base hypotheses, one per study.
-We face a PC testing issue over $n$ base hypotheses as well as a multiple hypothesis testing issue over $M$ PC tests.